 PRP Therapy is just that, it’s a therapy – a course of treatments to improve the elasticity of the skin.
 Because collagen repair doesn’t happen overnight, it takes a series of treatments, over about six to eight weeks, and it can take up to three months for your body to really create enough collagen to see results.
 But the good news?
 The results can last up to two years!

-Because hair growth is stimulated by collagen, we can also use PRP therapy to treat male pattern baldness, if we start the treatment early in the stages of balding!
+Because hair growth is stimulated by collagen, we can also use PRP therapy to treat male pattern baldness, if we start the treatment early in the stages of hair loss!

 Why I think PRP Therapy is so amazing